 - Published July 09, 2011

-Queries usually take up to three months to receive a response.
+Spec articles can usually take up to three months to receive a response.
 Please keep that lead time in mind, particularly when wanting to pitch a timely article.

-If you do phone, please be sure to leave a brief message, stating your name, phone # (please repeat twice), the name of the query you are concerned about and the date you submitted it.
+If you do phone, please be sure to leave a brief message, stating your name, phone # (please repeat twice), the name of the article you are concerned about and the date you submitted it.

 Please do follow up with us!
 We do not want to miss out on your wonderful story ideas!